Link to this sectionHailo Export for Ultralytics YOLO Models#

 Set HW_ARCH in the script to match your target device before compiling.

-Once you have the .hef file, copy it to your Hailo-powered device and run inference using the HailoRT Python API (hailo_platform package).
+Once compilation finishes, copy the whole yolo11n_hailo_model/ folder (the .hef plus its metadata.yaml) to your Hailo-powered device and run inference using either the HailoRT Python API (hailo_platform package) or, on Raspberry Pi, the picamera2 Hailo helper (a HailoRT wrapper).
+Both are shown in the tabs below.
+Keeping the two files together lets the scripts below read the class names from metadata.yaml next to the HEF.
 Unlike the DFC export steps, inference runs directly on the edge device.

 The inference code below runs on the Hailo-powered device (e.g. Raspberry Pi + AI Kit), not on the x86 machine used for compilation.